1895-Tivoli-upscaled

 San Diego, CA 92101

 Pernicano's Pizza House, George Pernicano (1946-) Pernicano’s Family Ristorante, founded by Vennero and Maria Pernicano and made famous by handlebar-mustachioed son George, this Italian-American chain is still operated by the family.
+The last location in El Cajon is still open!
 Chicken Francesca or a la Baffi.

 El Cajon